learn-co-students/map-readme-python-data-science-intro-000/README.md

+Great, our method `add_simpson` successfully takes in a string, `name`, and returns that string with the added last name, `Simpson`.

-### Then solve for all
+### Then Solve For All

-So now we can iterate through the names one by one, and for each name perform the same operation -- add the last name of `"Simpson"`.
+Now we can iterate through the names one by one, and for each name we perform the same operation -- add the last name `"Simpson"`.

 ```python